As children in U.S. study online, apps watch their every move

 The CDT report, for instance, found that while administrators overwhelmingly say the purpose of monitoring software is student safety, "it's being used far more commonly for disciplinary purposes ... and we're seeing a discrepancy falling along racial lines," said Elizabeth Laird, director of CDT's Equity in Civic Technology program.

-The programs' use of artificial intelligence to scan for keywords has also outed LGBT+ students without their consent, she said, noting that 29% of students who identify as LGBT+ said they or someone they knew had experienced this.
+The programs' use of artificial intelligence to scan for keywords has also outed LGBTQ+ students without their consent, she said, noting that 29% of students who identify as LGBTQ+ said they or someone they knew had experienced this.

 And more than a third of teachers said their schools send alerts automatically to law enforcement outside school hours.